-Although the structure of the degrees of freedom (seven massless $\pm 2,\pm 2, \pm 1, 0$ and one massive spin-$0$) is similar to the one of conformal gravity plus two extra scalar fields, the action~\eqref{action-spin-2-V-chi-3} (or~\eqref{action-spin-2-V-chi-4}) represents a different theory because the Planck mass $M_{\rm p}$ does not disappear in the limit and breaks the scale invariance of $S_{\rm W}$.
-Another way to understand this fact is to look at eq.~\eqref{action-spin-2-D}: in the limit $m^2_2\rightarrow 0$ it becomes impossible to recast the action as $S_{\rm W}$ $+$ $S_{00}$ by integrating out $\varphi_{\mu\nu}.$
+Although the structure of the particle spectrum -- seven massless ($\pm 2,\pm 2, \pm 1, 0$) and one massive spin-$0$ -- is similar to that of conformal gravity plus two additional scalar fields, the action~\eqref{action-spin-2-V-chi-3} (or~\eqref{action-spin-2-V-chi-4}) represents a different theory because the Planck mass $M_{\rm p}$ does not disappear in the limit and breaks the scale invariance of $S_{\rm W}$.
+Another way to understand this fact is to look at eq.~\eqref{action-spin-2-D}: in the limit $m^2_2\rightarrow 0$ it becomes impossible to recast the action as $S_{\rm W}$ $+$ $S_{00}$ by integrating out $f_{\mu\nu}.$

-It is also worth mentioning that due to the ghost-like nature of the additional spin-$2$, it becomes possible to consistently couple a massless spin-$2$ field to the metric $g_{\mu\nu}$ and evade well-known no-go theorems~\cite{Ogievetsky:1965zcd,Wald:1986bj,Cutler:1986dv,Boulanger:2000rq} as already noted in~\cite{Hindawi:1995an}.
+It is also worth mentioning that thanks to the ghost-like nature of the additional spin-$2$ field it becomes possible to consistently couple a massless spin-$2$ field to the metric $g_{\mu\nu}$ and evade well-known no-go theorems~\cite{Ogievetsky:1965zcd,Wald:1986bj,Cutler:1986dv,Boulanger:2000rq} as already noted in~\cite{Hindawi:1995an}.